itskovacs/trip/README.md

 ## 📜 License <a name = "license"></a>

-TRIP is licensed under the **CC BY-NC-SA 4.0**.
+TRIP is licensed under the **CC-BY-NC-4.0**.
 You may use, modify, and share freely with attribution, but **commercial use is strictly prohibited**.

 <br>